lipsworld/wp-opt-in/readme.txt

 = Can I send e-mail to all users who have asked for information through this plugin? =

 Yes.
 Simply copy all the e-mail addresses from the 'Bcc friendly format' section on the plugin options page.
 Paste them into the Bcc field in your favorite e-mail client software.

+= No e-mails are sent!
+Why? =

+Check if PHP is configured to use a working SMTP server, possibly in a file called php.ini.

 = What does Bcc mean? =